 What is it exactly?
 And why is it highly debated in the scientific community?

 Whether you’re a skeptic or a believer, it’s hard to deny the allure of extrasensory perception.
 What’s even more alluring is that anyone can develop this extra sense—even you.

-ESP is the ability to receive and process information independent of our five senses.
-Hence, why this phenomenon is often coined a “sixth” sense.
+The “extrasensory perception” definition describes your ability to receive and process information independent of your five senses.
+Because extrasensory literally means “outside the senses,” this phenomenon refers to your “sixth” sense.

-Whatever this extrasensory perception is, it seems to not be bound to limits of time and space.
-And, it seems to take on several different shapes and forms—from manipulating physical objects, to knowing the thoughts of others, to seeing into the future.
+This ability is also unbound by the limits of time and space, taking on several different shapes and forms—from manipulating physical objects or knowing the thoughts of others to seeing into the future.

 6 Types of ESP (Extrasensory Perception)